SaraAlert/SaraAlert/config/sara/README.md

 - `phone`, `webpage`, `email` - jurisdiction contact information that will only be shown if populated
 - `message` - custom jurisdiction message
 - `send_digest` - sends assessment reminder to patients if `true`
-- `send_close` - sends closed notification to patients who are reporters if `true`,
+- `send_close` - sends closed notification to patients who are reporters if `true`
-- `symptoms` - defines the symptoms that the jurisdiction which they belong to would like to track, said jurisdiction will track the symptoms that it specifies **_IN ADDITION TO_** the symptoms specified by all of it's parent jurisdictions
+- `symptoms` - defines the symptoms that the jurisdiction tracks.
+A jurisdiction tracks the symptoms that it specifies **_IN ADDITION TO_** the symptoms specified by all of its parent jurisdictions (i.e., ancestors)
-- `children` - the children of a jurisdiction are nested jurisdictions that may have their own properties, which are the same as listed here
+- `children` - the children of a jurisdiction are nested jurisdictions that may have their own properties which override their parents' properties if populated, which are the same as listed here

 ## Symptoms

-A `symptom` will be identified by it's name, which is the key in the symptom object, a `value`, `type`, `required`, `group` and `threshold_operator`.
+A `symptom` will be identified by its name, which is the key in the symptom object, a `value`, `type`, `required`, `group` and `threshold_operator`.

 ### value

-The `value` of a symptom defines the threshold of the symptom, this is the value that is considered as symptomatic for the symptom which it is defining, only symptoms marked as 'required' will be considered when determining whether or not a patient is symptomatic.
-For float and integer symptoms, a reported symptom will be compared using the specified `threshold_operator` to the specified `value` and will be considered as symptomatic. if the result of the comparison is true.
+The value of a symptom defines the threshold value that is considered symptomatic for the symptom it defines; only symptoms marked as 'required' are considered when determining whether or not a patient is symptomatic.
+For float and integer symptoms, a reported symptom will be compared using the specified threshold_operator to the specified value and will be considered as symptomatic if the result of the comparison is true.
+For boolean symptoms, a reported symptom will be considered as symptomatic if the threshold and reported values are both true.

 ### threshold_operator